enviconnect/public-inductionzone-policies/policies.md

 - email marketing tools

 ## Check for updates
-Please check that you are using the most recent __released__ version of this document.
-This can be obtained at https://github.com/enviconnect/public-inductionzone-policies/releases.
+Please check that you are using the most recent version of this document.
+This can be obtained at https://github.com/enviconnect/public-inductionzone-policies/blob/main/policies.pdf.

+Archived versions can be found at https://github.com/enviconnect/public-inductionzone-policies/releases.

 # About the Induction Zone